Johnny English Strikes Again

 Johnny English Strikes Again is a 2018 spy action comedy film directed by David Kerr and written by William Davies.
-It is the third in the Johnny English film series.
+It is the third instalment in the Johnny English film series and the sequel to Johnny English Reborn (2011).
 The film stars Rowan Atkinson as Johnny English, alongside Ben Miller, Olga Kurylenko, Jake Lacy and Emma Thompson.
 The film follows the titular MI7 agent who is called into action when every undercover operative is exposed in a cyber attack.

 The film was released in Australia on 20 September 2018 and in the United Kingdom on 5 October, by Universal Pictures.
-Like it's predecessors, the film received mixed reviews from critics, and grossed $159 million against a $25M budget.
-A further sequel is in development.
+The film received mixed reviews from critics, and grossed $159 million against a $25 million budget.